FelipeRuizGarcia/Learner/linux/binaries.md

 ```

-`type` to see if is command of builtin
+`type` to see if is command of builtin, shell function, alias, etc